 National League Boston at Philadelphia.
 New York at Brooklyn.
 Pittsburgh at Chicago.
 St. Louis at Cincinnati.
 American League

 American League

 Philadelphia at Boston.

 Washington at New York.

 Chicago at Detroit.

 Cleveland at St. Louis.

 Federal League

 St. Louis at Buffalo (two games).

 Chicago at Newark.

-Kansas City at Brooklyn (two games).
+Kansas City at Brooklyn (two ames).

-Pittsburgh at Baltimore (two games).
+Pittsburgh at Baltimore (two International League

-International League

-International League Buffalo at Toronto (two games) Rochester at Montreal (two games) Other teams not scheduled.
+Ruffalo at Toronto (two games) Rochester at Montreal (two games) Other teams not scheduled.
+STANDING OF THE CLUBS